kunci115/CONVO-AGENT-BOOK-APPOINMENT/README.md

     pip install -r requirements.txt
     ```

-### Simplicity is Key
-Focus on building a straightforward agent to solve the booking problem.
-While innovative approaches are encouraged, the primary goal is to demonstrate effective problem-solving with a balance between functionality and user experience.

-### Model and Library Choice
-Feel free to use any libraries and models that you prefer to enhance your agent's capabilities.

 ### Server and Console UI
 - **Simple Server**: Wrap your agent in a simple web server exposing a `/chat` POST endpoint.
 This endpoint will always receive the latest message.
 Refer to `api.yml` for the API definition.